cares/nodb.at/README.md

 # ==== TODO ====

-o implement all the functions
+ok implement all the functions

-o build a nodbmyadmin.php that like phpmyadmin let you easily modify the database.
+ok build a nodbmyadmin.php that like phpmyadmin let you easily modify the database.

-o remember the last used database and table and make all following operations on them
+ok remember the last used database and table and make all following operations on them